Adnan-Sarfraz/Adnan-Sarfraz/README.md

 <h3>Recent Graduate from University of Central Punjab (UCP)🎓</h4>

 - 💻 I have hands-on experience in *Python, Machine Learning, Deep Learning, Compatitive Programming and SQL*
-- ⚡ My hobby is to *play E-Games.*
+- ⚡ My hobby is to *play Badminton, Cricket & E-Games.*
 - 📫 You can email me at adnansarfraz0047@gmail.com
 - 🌐 Visit my [Portfolio Website](https://moon-khan.github.io/portfolio-website/) to see my work.